Bastardkb/bastardkb.github.io/help/bluetooth.md

 At the moment, ZMK does not support input devices.

-There is an example of configuration here, which pulls from forks: https://github.com/bstiq/zmk-config
+There is an example of configuration here, which pulls from forks: [Miryoku config](https://github.com/bstiq/zmk-config)